Looking for something?

 • repetitive vocal noises

-Many people with autism find using small sensory objects to fidget with help with anxiety, items to squeeze and pieces of fabric or blue tack.
-Depending on their sensory need some children find chewing helps and chewing gum or chewellery (rubber necklaces or wrist bands).
+Many people with autism find using small sensory objects to fidget with helps with anxiety.
+This can include having items to squeeze such as pieces of fabric or blue tack.
+Depending on their sensory needs, some children find chewing helps, including chewing gum or chewellery (rubber necklaces or wrist bands).

 Deep pressure and proprioception